 Camrosa Water District is committed to maximizing local water resources and minimizing the dependence on imported water.
-In FY2019-20, imported water from SWP comprised approximately 60 percent of the
+As of 2020, imported water from SWP consist of approximately 60 percent of the District's potable water supply.

-District's potable water supply, primarily because the Conejo Wellfield was offline due to TCP contamination.
-When the wellfield is in normal operation, imported water represents about 40 percent of potable supply; a ratio Camrosa intends to lower further by 2025.
 However, the District has a goal of reducing that dependence to less than 40 percent by 2025.
 Groundwater is the District's major source of local potable water, so the health and sustainability of the basins are managed to ensure reliability and quality.
 Camorsa manages groundwater by monitoring water levels, performing routine quality monitoring, and planning for future projects.
 The GSPs currently under development in the PV and Santa Rosa basis will determine long-term management; the Tierra Rejada Basin is not currently managed, though the District's one well there is constantly monitored.